Battle of Abraq: According to Agha Ibrahim Akram

-According to the account of Agha Ibrahim Akram in his book Khalid Bin Al-Waleed: Sword Of Allah, after the Battle of Dhu al-Qassah, Abu Bakr As-Siddiq decided to delay a general offensive to allow Usama ibn Zayd's army to rest and re-equip.
+According to the account of Agha Ibrahim Akram in his book The Sword Of Allah, after the Battle of Dhu al-Qassah, Abu Bakr decided to delay a general offensive to allow Usama ibn Zayd's army to rest and re-equip.
 Meanwhile, he worked to form a new army in Medina.
-Although this force was assembled quickly, it resembled a formidable army.
-Abu Bakr As-Siddiq then considered launching a campaign against the rebellious Arab tribes gathered at Abraq and prepared for war.
+Although this force was assembled quickly, it was a formidable army.
+Abu Bakr then considered launching a campaign against the rebellious Arab tribes gathered at Abraq and prepared for war.

 When he announced his intention to personally lead the army, some Muslims tried to dissuade him:

 May God bless you, Caliph of the Messenger of God!
 Do not risk your life by leading the army yourself.
 If you are killed, it would disrupt the order of things.
 Appoint another to lead the army.
 Then, if he is killed, you can appoint another.

-Determined, Abu Bakr As-Siddiq believed there was no better way to inspire his troops than to lead by example.
+Determined, Abu Bakr believed there was no better way to inspire his troops than to lead by example.
 He responded:

 No, by Allah!
 I will not do that.
 I will not burden others with my responsibility.

 Under his leadership, the army marched towards Dhu al-Qassah. where they were joined by Al-Nu'man ibn Muqrin.
 Abdullah ibn Muqrin and Suwaid ibn Muqrin reoccupied the strategic positions they had held during the Battle of Dhu al-Qassah: Al-Nu'man ibn Muqrin commanded the right wing, Abdullah ibn Muqrin the left wing, and Suwaid ibn Muqrin the rear guard.
 After arriving at Dhu al-Qassah, the army then proceeded towards Abraq.
-This was in the second week of August 632 AD, corresponding to the third week of Joumada al-oula in the year 632 AH.
+This was in the second week of August 632 AD, corresponding to the third week of Joumada al-Oula in the year 632 AH.